spheronFdn/documentations/versioned_docs/version-3.0.0-beta/organization/overview.md

 ---
-id: org
+id: overview
 title: Organization
 sidebar_label: Overview
-slug: /organization/org
+slug: /organization/overview
 ---

-Spheron Protocol lets you create one/multiple Organization accounts.
-The Organization will contain all their projects imported into it.
+Spheron Protocol lets you create multiple organization accounts.
+The organization will contain all its projects imported into it.

 These accounts represent a group of people with shared ownership of projects, and there are many tools to manage subgroups of those people.
 Each organization has it's own separate billing associated with it.

 ## Steps to Create Organization